lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

-Chapter 2.4.7 Noblenote
+Chapter 2.4.7 nobleNote
 =======================

-Noblenote is an application to make a note on your desktop.
+nobleNote is an application to make a note on your desktop.

 Version
 -------
-Lubuntu ships with version 1.0.8 of noblenote.
+Lubuntu ships with version 1.0.8 of nobleNote.

 Useage
 ------